Jacobwasbeast/Minecraft-AI-ChatBot/README.md

 3. If not make a bug report on the issues tab.

-When making a report add 2 tags the Forge or Fabric tag and the Version Tag
+When making a report add 2 labels the Forge or Fabric label and the Version label
 <br>
 <h2> Instructions Chat Version:</h2>
 <br>